biicode/docs/c++/gettingstarted.rst

     google/gtest: 10
   INFO: Saving files from: google/gtest

-This creates a *biicode.conf* file and places GoogleTest block in your *bii/deps* folder:
+This creates a *biicode.conf* file and downloads GoogleTest block into your *bii/deps* folder:

 .. code-block:: text